- What is a policy?

 - How do I get clarification on a policy?

 For questions specific to a policy, please contact the Policy Contact listed in the policy.
-For general policy questions, you may contact the Policy Specialist (email@example.com).
+For general policy questions, you may contact the Institute Policy Manager (email@example.com).

 - How do I determine the Policy Owner?